-A bus driver may refer a student to the assistant principal's office to maintain effective discipline on the bus.
-The assistant principal must employ additional discipline management techniques, as appropriate, which can include restricting or revoking a student's bus riding privileges.
+A bus driver may refer a student to an administrator's office to maintain effective discipline on the bus.
+The administrator must employ additional discipline management techniques, as appropriate, which can include restricting or revoking a student's bus riding privileges.

 Since the district's primary responsibility in transporting students in district vehicles is to do so as safely as possible, the operator of the vehicle must focus on driving and not have his or her attention distracted by student misbehavior.
-Therefore, when appropriate disciplinary management techniques fail to improve student behavior or when specific misconduct warrants immediate removal, the principal or the campus behavior coordinator may restrict or revoke a student's transportation privileges, in accordance with law.
+Therefore, when appropriate disciplinary management techniques fail to improve student behavior or when specific misconduct warrants immediate removal, the administrator may restrict or revoke a student's transportation privileges, in accordance with law.